pjueon/JetsonGPIO/README.md

 ## Without CMake
 - The library name is `JetsonGPIO`.
-- The library header files is installed in `/usr/local/include` by default.
+- The library header files are installed in `/usr/local/include` by default.
 - The library has dependency on `pthread` (the library uses `std::thread`)

 The following example shows how to compile your code with the library: